 After 15 minutes, remove the pan from the heat and allow the soup mixture to cool.

 Liquidise the soup in a liquidiser or using a hand blender.
 Once you have done this, you can thin your soup down by adding some extra liquid.
 How much you need depends on how much juice came out of your tomatoes and how thick you like your soup.
-You can use milk, cream, vegetable or meat stock or water or a combination of liquids depending on your preference.
+You can use milk, vegetable stock or water or a combination of liquids depending on your preference.
 I generally add a mixture of vegetable stock and milk.

 I love lavender!
 I grow several varieties in my garden and look forward to the first hot day of the year when you get a waft of lavender scent on the air and know that summer is truly here.
 Lavender Shortbread is an excellent way of capturing the essence of this beautiful, fragrant plant.